pratham-g7/blogspace-ts/README.md

-# 📝 BlogSpace – Minimal Personal Blogging Platform
+# 📝 BlogSpace-ts – A rewrite of BlogSpace using TypeScript
 **BlogSpace** is a lightweight web app that lets users create and publish simple blog posts with live character limits — ideal for quick thoughts, journal entries, or microblogs.

 ---